-After we determine all the characteristics of your property and what kind of coverages you desire the next thing that will impact costs are which company you buy from.
+After we determine all the characteristics of your property and what kind of coverage you desire, the next thing that will impact costs is which company you buy from.
 Are you buying an NFIP/FEMA flood insurance policy or are you buying from a private flood insurance company?
 In Florida, property owners have access to more options than anywhere in the country.
-Yet, most insurance brokers are focused on general insurance practices such as regular home insurance and car insurance and will typically only offer thier clients government flood insurance through the NFIP.
-Pricing can range by thousands of dollars from one carrier to another and that is why it critical you shop with a broker who has access to more than a dozen carriers and practices flood insurance on a daily basis.
+Yet, most insurance brokers are focused on general insurance practices such as regular home insurance and car insurance and will typically only offer their clients government flood insurance through the NFIP.
+Pricing can range by thousands of dollars from one carrier to another and that is why it is critical you shop with a broker who has access to more than a dozen carriers and practices flood insurance on a daily basis.

 “Pricing can range by thousands of dollars from one carrier to another and that is why it is critical you shop with a broker who has access to more than a dozen carriers and practices flood insurance on a daily basis.”

-If you would like to learn how much flood insurance will cost for you property in Florida, Yep Insurance can provide you and instant rate after you answer just a few simple questions.
+If you would like to learn how much flood insurance will cost for your property in Florida, Yep Insurance can provide you an instant rate after you answer just a few simple questions.
 See Flood Insurance Pricing Here